 This depends on the type of visa your spouse has been issued.
 Some visas, including the Talent Passport and Intra-Company Transfer visas, have a provision for accompanying family members, which allow you to apply for a simplified long-stay visa.
 These ‘accompanying family’ visas allow you to work.

 Other visas provide no such provisions; however, you may choose to apply for a long-stay visitor visa to join your spouse, providing you (or your spouse) have sufficient funds to support your stay.
 In this case, you would likely apply for a Long-Stay ‘Visitor’ Visa (VLS-TS Visiteur), which would allow you to reside in France but not to work or undertake business.

 I have a spouse or parent who is a French or EU citizen – can I move to France with them?

-Yes, but you must apply for the relevant long-stay visa – a ‘Private or Family’ Long-Stay Visa (VLS-TS vie privée, vie familale) – in order to do so.
+Yes, but you must apply for the relevant Carte de Séjour – ‘Private or Family’ (vie privée, vie familale) – in order to do so.

-These visas are available to the spouse/civil partner, children under 21, and direct dependant relatives of a French or EU/EEA/Swiss national.
-Although you will need to prove your family status and provide personal documents, the application process for these visas is simplified, visa fees are waived, and the fast-track procedure means that it shouldn’t take longer than four weeks to receive your visa.
+These residency cards are available to the spouse/civil partner, children under 21, and direct dependant relatives of a French or EU/EEA/Swiss national.
+Although you will need to prove your family status and provide personal documents, the application process is simplified, application fees are waived, and applications are fast-tracked.

 French Visa Applications, Eligibility & Requirements